intel/device-modeling-language/doc/1.4/language.md

 variables, saved variables, methods, or other `#if` statements, but not parameters, `is` statements, or `in each` statements .
-When the conditional is `true` (or if it's the else branch of a false conditional), the object declarations are treated as if they had appeared without any surrounding *#if*.
+When the conditional is `true` (or if it's the else branch of a false conditional), the object declarations are treated as if they had appeared without any surrounding `#if`.
-So the two following declarations are equivalent:
+Thus, the two following snippets are equivalent:

 ```
 #if (true) {